AndreiRegiani/wikipedia-crawler/README.md

 # wikipedia-crawler
-Extracts plain text from Wikipedia articles and saves to a local text file.
+Extracts plain-text from series of Wikipedia articles and saves to a local text file.

 The goal is to have text samples of a specific language on a specific topic, that can be used on computer analysis applied to linguistics (word frequency, distribution, etc), **or to generate wordlists of any language on Wikipedia (294 in total)**.